vufa/AmazonEdge/README.md

 # Amazon Edge

-An Ai for Amazon game, AmazonEdge base on neural networks with supervised learning and reinforcement learning.
+An AI for Game of Amazons, AmazonEdge base on neural networks with supervised learning and reinforcement learning.

 ## Environment
 * python 2.7